Movies and Music in the Park Events in Metro Detroit

-When the leaves start to come back and the days get warmer, summer fun is on the horizon.
-Plan a fun summer day with friends and family by attending a music in the park event that will have you movin’ and groovin’!
-Or gather together for some great family time under the stars at a movie in the park event.
+Looking for something fun to do this summer?
+Hang out with your friends and family at a music in the park events that will have you movin’ and groovin’ — or gather under the stars at a local movie in the park event.

 Music in the Park